google/ExoPlayer/extensions/flac/README.md

 ### Using `LibflacAudioRenderer` ###

-* If you're passing a `DefaultRenderersFactory` to `SimpleExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
+* If you're passing a `DefaultRenderersFactory` to `ExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
   This will use `LibflacAudioRenderer` for playback if `MediaCodecAudioRenderer` doesn't support the input format.
 Pass `EXTENSION_RENDERER_MODE_PREFER` to give `LibflacAudioRenderer` priority over `MediaCodecAudioRenderer`.
 * If you've subclassed `DefaultRenderersFactory`, add a `LibflacAudioRenderer` to the output list in `buildAudioRenderers`.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.